Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

 CB&T currently has billions in assets under management (AUM) for a fairly large client base.
-Pooled investment vehicles, pensions and profit-sharing plans comprise the vast majority of client assets the firm manages.
+Pooled investment vehicles, high-net-worth individuals, pensions and profit-sharing plans comprise the vast majority of client assets the firm manages.

 Capital Bank and Trust Company Background

-CB&T was established in 2000 as a wholly owned subsidiary of The Capital Group Companies, Inc. The firm was formed as a federal savings bank, but it mainly operates as a registered investment advisor (RIA).
+CB&T was established in 2000 as a wholly owned subsidiary of The Capital Group Companies, Inc. The firm, which is based in Irvine, California, was formed as a federal savings bank, but it mainly operates as a registered investment advisor (RIA).

 CB&T specializes in an array of advisory services for institutional investors and retail investors.